ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 dates if they have trading day weights set to 0 and do the same calculation as above with regards to the number of days in the period.
 Therefore, each method could provide a slightly different answer.

-If the respondent’s mid-point does lie outside of the period the user is interested in then date adjustment will not occur.

 If the user does not want the mid-point method to occur, then please set this to “N”.